zwave-js/node-zwave-js/packages/serial/api.md

     nodeId: number;
 }

-// Warning: (ae-missing-release-tag) "isMultiStageCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isMultiStageCallback" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isMultiStageCallback<T extends Message>(msg: T): msg is T & MultiStageCallback;

-// Warning: (ae-missing-release-tag) "isNodeQuery" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isNodeQuery" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function isNodeQuery<T extends Message>(msg: T): msg is T & INodeQuery;

-// Warning: (ae-missing-release-tag) "isSuccessIndicator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isSuccessIndicator" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isSuccessIndicator<T extends Message>(msg: T): msg is T & SuccessIndicator;

-// Warning: (ae-missing-release-tag) "isZWaveSerialPortImplementation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isZWaveSerialPortImplementation" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isZWaveSerialPortImplementation(obj: unknown): obj is ZWaveSerialPortImplementation;

-// Warning: (ae-missing-release-tag) "Message" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Message" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export class Message {